MinusGix/jsmagi/README.md

 ## Known Bugs
 - Renaming `(e, t, n)` to `(module, exports, require)` can instead end up with `(module1, exports, require1)` and the like.
 This is an SWC bug.
+- comment on line before root iife can end up just before it after transformation
+  - `/* abc */ (() => {})`
+- Only sortof bug, but maybe need better default tsconfig: Classes complain that fields aren't defined.
+Inferring the names of fields probably wouldn't be hard, but the issue is getting the types.
+We could just use `any`.

 ## Wacky Unimplemented Ideas
 These are ideas that I'd love to implement, but are significantly more complicated and thus might take a while (if they ever appear)!